QuackieMackie/XenforoDocs/docs/template-syntax.md

 The parameters available to use in the `datarow` are:

 - `rowtype` which is where you can define that the row your creating is a `header`.
 - `icon` where you can define an icon for the row.
-(This adds an extra cell to the start of the row which holds the icon).
+(This adds an extra cell to the start of the row, which holds the icon).
 - `label` where you can define a label for the row.
-(This adds an extra cell to the start of the row which holds the label).
+(This adds an extra cell to the start of the row, which holds the label).
 - `hint` This is a conditional argument, it requires a `label` to be set.
 It adds the hint value after the label text in a muted colour.
 - `explain` This is a conditional argument, it requires a `label` to be set.
 It adds the explain value under the label text in a muted colour.